Firesphere/silverstripe-solr-search/contributing.md

 This is probably the most important thing to bear in mind.
 A great design principle for software libraries is to start with a real-world use case, and try to implement it using the feature you have in mind.
 No issues or PRs will be accepted into script without an accompanying use case (See the project board).
-And I hold myself to that rule just as much as anybody else.
+And we hold ourselves to that rule just as much as anybody else.

-What do I mean by "use case"?
-I mean a real problem that you or someone else actually has, that could be solved using the feature.
+What do we mean by "use case"? we mean a real problem that you or someone else actually has, that could be solved using the feature.
 For example, you might think it's a very cool idea to add a Frobnicate() method to this module.
 Maybe it is, but what's it for?
 Where would this be used in the real world?
 Can you give an example of a problem that could be solved by a program using Frobnicate()?
 If so, what would the program look like?